Skip to main content

 Comedy is a big draw to NBC's streaming service.
 It houses sitcom royalty like The Office, Parks & Recreation, and Brooklyn Nine-Nine.
 The collection of movies and shows is mixed.
 Many will lap up Shrek, Hell's Kitchen, and the Bourne movies, but mileage may vary.
 NBC is looking to make waves elsewhere, too, with original and live content.

-A Battlestar Galactica reboot is in the works – and there’s a The Office reboot in development.
-Whether the latter comes to pass is up in the air, but it’s proof that NBC wants to compete in the arena of big original productions.
+A new season of Rian Johnson's ace whodunnit Poker Face has just landed on the streamer, and a spin-off of The Office is in development.
+Whether the latter comes to pass is up in the air, but it's proof that NBC wants to compete in the arena of big original productions.
 Sports also have a place here as non-televised NBC Premier League games are available on Peacock as well as WWE content.
 With so many services on offer, Peacock might be best playing second fiddle to another larger one.
 Alongside Netflix or Amazon Prime, this could be well worth the outlay.
-It used to have a free option, but it’s no longer available to new customers.
+It used to have a free option, but it's no longer available to new customers.

 Read more: For more information on signing up, check out the latest Peacock TV costs.